Purina Pro Plan Sport Dog Food receives the Advisor’s mid-tier rating of 3.5 stars.

 And lastly, this recipe includes menadione, a controversial form of vitamin K linked to liver toxicity, allergies and the abnormal break-down of red blood cells.

 Since vitamin K isn’t required by AAFCO in either of its dog food nutrient profiles, we question the use of this substance in any canine formulation.

-Judging by its ingredients alone, Purina Pro Plan Sport dog food looks like a below-average dry product.
+Based on its ingredients alone, Purina Pro Plan Sport looks like an average dry dog food.

 As a group, the brand features an average protein content of 33% and a mean fat level of 21%.
 Together, these figures suggest a carbohydrate content of 38% for the overall product line.

 Which means this Purina product line contains…

 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to other dry dog foods.

 When you consider the protein-boosting effect of the corn gluten and corn germ meals, this looks like the profile of a kibble containing a moderate amount of meat.